elfredscom/atEX/create.md

 #### Who is EXYZ for?

-We built EXYZ with independent bloggers, newsletter writers, and small publications in mind.
+We built EXYZ with independent bloggers, newsletter writers, and publications in mind.
 EXYZ is the home where you can build a community of readers who value your work by working alongside other publishers.
-Unlike an Apple News or a Medium.com subscription (no hard feeling for these beautiful platforms but their revenue model), publishers don't have to compete for a piece of the pie, but can earn their own pie while helping the community grow as a whole ❤️.
+Unlike an Apple News or a Medium.com subscription (no hard feeling for these beautiful platforms but their revenue model), publishers don't have to compete for a piece of the pie, but can earn their own pie while helping the community grow as a whole.

 #### How does EXYZ help?